jacksonbarreto/Higher-Education-Institutions-in-the-United-States-of-America-Assessment-2024/README.md

 This repository contains a dataset resulting from a cybersecurity investigation conducted on the websites of Higher Education Institutions (HEI) in the United States [1].
 The purpose of this research is to assess the state of web security across educational institutions.
 The data is being shared to contribute to open science and public knowledge [2].
 The data collection took place on November 3, 2024.

 The repository includes:
-- Raw Data – The unprocessed results obtained from scanning HEI websites.
+- Raw Data – The unprocessed results obtained from scanning HEI websites (The files are available in the raw directory in this repository).
 - Aggregated Data – Analyzed results, providing insights into security implementations based on the type of institution (public or private), and regional analysis by state.
+These files are available in the root directory of this repository.

 ## Methodology